 Restrictions on Distributions.
 We are a holding company with no material operations of our own.
 Our assets consist, and will continue to consist, of our shareholdings in our subsidiaries.
-Our subsidiaries' current and future financing facilities will restrict our subsidiaries' ability to pay dividends to us and any financings we may enter into will likely restrict our ability to pay dividends to our shareholders.
-There is a blanket prohibition on paying dividends during the construction phase of the City of Dreams.
+Our subsidiaries' current and future financing facilities will restrict our subsidiaries' ability to pay dividends to us and any financings we may enter into will likely restrict our ability to pay dividends to us and any financings we may enter into will likely restrict our ability to pay dividends to pay dividends during the construction phase of the City of Dreams.
 Upon completion of the construction of City of Dreams, the relevant subsidiaries will only be able to pay dividends if they satisfy certain financial tests and conditions.